HomeSongs

 Por ahí pasó un viejecico, de ella s’ amansiyó:

-Malahaya tripa de madre qu’ a su hija la fió,
+Malahania tripa de madre qu’ a su hija la fió,

 where did you leave my daughter, in foreign cities?

-if she cannot come, give Filismena instead.
+if you cannot come, give me Filismena instead.

 Now she dresses and arms herself, now she goes to where her sister is.